Fred Botica

-to which he returned in 1973 after a couple of years working at Radio 1XX in Whakatane.
+to which he returned in 1973 after a couple of years working at Radio 1XX in Whakatāne.
 In 1976, he again left Radio Hauraki to work at Melbourne's 3KZ, a stint that lasted only 6 months.
 He returned once again to Radio Hauraki as breakfast presenter and program director, where he remained (apart from a short sojourn at 1ZM) until late 1982.
 He then began work at 89FM, the first commercial FM radio station in Auckland.